dotnet/docs-maui/docs/migration/uwp-projects.md

 Update the namespaces in your code files, following this [api mapping table](/windows/apps/windows-app-sdk/migrate-to-windows-app-sdk/api-mapping-table).

-For example, you'll need to replace the following namespace:
+For example, you'll need to replace the following namespaces:

 - `Windows.UI.Xaml` with `Microsoft.UI.Xaml`
 - `Windows.UI.Xaml.Controls` with `Microsoft.UI.Xaml.Controls`.